aristov/htmlmodule/readme.md

 This is the simpliest way to start use the htmlmodule in your project.

+## Accessibility

+Applications, assembled by htmlmodule accessible by design.
+This depends merely on proper and accurate usage of markup language semantics.
+Look examples, provided on [the module homepage](https://aristov.github.io/htmlmodule).

 ## Compatibility

 - The htmlmodule core doesn't require anything except DOM.